 - Non-psychoactive versus psychoactive

 The most important difference to consider between CBD and THC is that THC is psychoactive.
 Put simply, it gets you high.
-CBD does not have the same mind-altering effects and is therefore more praised as a valid medical option for people dealing with stress, anxiety, or chronic pain.
+CBD does not have the same mind-altering psychoactive effects and is therefore more praised as a valid medical option for people dealing with stress, anxiety, or chronic pain.

 - Legal versus illegal

 To put it bluntly, THC and marijuana in general are illicit substances.
 Both are mentioned specifically in the United States federal drug code, making them both federally illegal.
 Various states have enacted local laws to make medicinal or recreational marijuana legal, but they remain illegal at the federal level.
-Hemp and CBD, however, are not subject to nearly the same restrictions and are widely available without fear of legal repercussions.
+Hemp or hemp plant and CBD, however, are not subject to nearly the same restrictions and are widely available without fear of legal repercussions.